Samsung’s new year diet results in lean, mean Galaxy Tab 3 Lite

 The device boasts a 1024 x 600 resolution, 1.2GHz dual-core processor, 1GB of RAM, 8GB of expandable storage and 2MP rear-facing camera.
 It’s 9.7mm thick and 310g in weight.
 The battery and camera are slight downgrades from the original model, presumably to help keep things slim.

-There’s no price and SG release info just yet, but it’s likely to cost something similar to the chubbier current model.
+There’s no price and UK release info just yet, but it’s likely to cost something similar to the chubbier current model (£130 on Amazon UK).

 US basketball team becomes first sports franchise to accept Bitcoin

 NBA team the Sacramento Kings have become the first professional sports franchise to accept Bitcoin payments: from 1st March, fans of the California-based basketball team will be able to purchase tickets and merchandise online using the controversial crypto-currency.

 Other things you can currently buy with Bitcoin are pizzas, computers and trips into space.
 Is the Kings’ decision merely a publicity stunt, or is it a sign that Bitcoin is heading for the mainstream?

 Image credit: Antana

 New iOS app lets Freesat viewers record and control their boxes from anywhere